cpjobling/eg-151-textbook/eg_151/lectures/week2/index.md

 +++ {"slideshow": {"slide_type": "fragment"}}

 - $1_2$ is represented as `0b00000001`[^note2] (binary, prefix `0b`, seven padding 0 bits + 1 bit for the value 1).

+[^note2]: The prefix `0b` is used in C code and many other languages as the prefix for the text representation of a binary value. `0` is used for octal values and `0x` for hexadecimal values.
+If there is no leading zero, the number is assumed to be decimal.
+However a number is defined in program code, the actual value stored in memory to represent that number will be a binary number.

 +++ {"slideshow": {"slide_type": "fragment"}}